-Over the last year, we have risk mapped first tier food and drink suppliers and identified those who have been deemed high risk based on type of products supplied and the geographic location of source.
+We have risk mapped first tier food and drink suppliers and identified those who have been deemed high risk based on type of products supplied and the geographic location of source.
 These suppliers have been required to submit their own ethical trading policies and procedures and evidence of management systems to prevent modern slavery and human trafficking.

 All policies are developed by the relevant issue experts and responsibility is shared by the Group Directors.
-All policies are approved by the Chief Financial Officer and will undergo annual reviews to assess their effectiveness going into the future.
+All policies are approved by the Chief Executive Officer and will undergo annual reviews to assess their effectiveness going into the future.